Key Documents You Need for Aadhaar Address Change When Renting

 Keep document copies

 Always make sure you keep copies of all the documents you submit, both physical and digital.
 This includes the original address proof, the acknowledgement slip with your URN, and any other supporting paperwork.
-These copies can be invaluable if there’s any query or issue with your application later on.
+These copies can be invaluable if any query or issue arises with your application later on.
 It’s a simple step that provides peace of mind.

 Check all details carefully